MicrosoftDocs/learn/learn-pr/wwl-sci/incident-management-sentinel/includes/5-manage-incidents.md

 - **True Positive - Suspicious activity**
 - **Benign Positive - Suspicious but expected**
-- **False Positive - Incorrect alert logic
+- **False Positive - Incorrect alert logic**
 - **False Positive - Inaccurate data**
 - **Undetermined**

 ### Severity

-Incident severity is set by the rule or Microsoft security source that generated the incident.
+The rule or Microsoft security source that generated the incident initially sets the severity.
 In most cases, incident severity remains unchanged, but you might change the severity if you decide that the incident is more or less severe than initially classified.
 Severity options are **Informational**, **Low**, **Medium**, and **High**.

-### Perform deep analysis with an investigation graph
+## Use the investigation graph

 You can further investigate an incident by selecting **Investigate** on the **Incident** page.
 This action opens the investigation graph, a visual tool that helps to identify entities involved in the attack and the relationships between those entities.
 If the incident involves multiple alerts over time, you can also review the alert timeline and correlations between alerts.